Kodakblock78/Kodakblock78/README.md

-- 👋 Hi, I’m @Kodakblock78
+- 👋 Hi, I’m @ezequielle
 - 👀 I’m interested in PYTHON
 - 🌱 I’m currently learning PYTHON
 - 💞️ I’m looking to collaborate on PYTHON
 - 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...